-- 1. coordination of the activities of the Association and presentation of recommendations to the Board of Trustees on such activities; (2003) - 2. assistance in implementing all policies established by the Board of Trustees and/or House of Delegates; (2003) - 3. service as members of any other committees and/or task forces which the Board of Trustees deems appropriate; (2003) - 4. supervision of all fiscal affairs of the Association; (2003) - 5. approval and justification of all income solicited for the Association; (2003)
+1. coordination of the activities of the Association and presentation of recommendations to the Board of Trustees on such activities; (2003)

-- 6. supervision of all expenditures; (2003) - 7. preparation of recommendations for the Board of Trustees and/or Executive Committee on budgetary priorities; (2003) - 8. compilation of reimbursement guidelines for expenses incurred in activities related to the Association; (2003) - 9. resolution of disputes which may arise in reimbursements of staff and students; and, (2003) - 10. preparation of an annual financial report which shall include income and expenditures for the current and previous fiscal years.
+- 2. assistance in implementing all policies established by the Board of Trustees and/or House of Delegates; (2003) - 3. service as members of any other committees and/or task forces which the Board of Trustees deems appropriate; (2003) - 4. supervision of all fiscal affairs of the Association; (2003) - 5. approval and justification of all income solicited for the Association; (2003) - 6. supervision of all expenditures; (2003) - 7. preparation of recommendations for the Board of Trustees and/or Executive Committee on budgetary priorities; (2003) - 8. compilation of reimbursement guidelines for expenses incurred in activities related to the Association; (2003) - 9. resolution of disputes which may arise in reimbursements of staff and students; and, (2003) - 10. preparation of an annual financial report which shall include income and expenditures for the current and previous fiscal years.
 The report shall be in an easily understandable form with special itemization of National Officer, Regional Trustees, Regional Conference and Action Committee budgets.
 This financial statement shall be reviewed by the Board of Trustees and published in one of the official publications of the Association, which circulates to the Membership-at-Large, between thirty and sixty days prior to the Annual Meeting.
 This statement shall also be included in the Delegates Handbook at the Annual Meeting.
 (2003)

-Section 15-Action Committees
+Section 16-Action Committees

 Action Committees represent the long-term, ongoing and overall priorities of the Association.
-There shall be six Action Committees of the Association: Medical Education, Health Policy; Community and Public Health; Advocacy; Global Health Action; and Humanistic Medicine.
-(Effective March 1, 2002) (2001) The Advocacy Action Committee will be composed of subcommittees on Minority Affairs; Women in Medicine; Lesbian, Gay, Bisexual and Transgender People in Medicine; and Disabilities.
-The Global Health Action Committee will be composed of subcommittees on International Health, Occupational and Environmental Health, and Health and Human Rights.
+There shall be six Action Committees of the Association: Medical Education, Health Policy; Community and Public Health; Advocacy; Global Health; and Humanistic Medicine.
+(Effective March 1, 2002) (2001) The Advocacy Action Committee will be composed of the following committees: Minority Affairs Committee; Women in Medicine; Lesbian, Gay, Bisexual and Transgender People in Medicine; and, Committee on Disabilities.
+(2004)